ropable/wa-turtles-webpage/README.md

 This command fetches the latest code via `git pull`, installs any new dependencies via `npm install` and builds the production version via `npm run build`.

+## Toggle internal version
+If a file `.env` exists in the project root folder containing a variable `REACT_APP_PRIVATE = true`, then the internal version of the web page is shown.
+The internal version is aimed for the DBCA intranet, whereas the public version is for release to the general public.
+Both versions run off the "master" branch.

 # Developer tasks
 ## Testing
 [Jest](http://facebook.github.io/jest/)